 The short answer is no. In the larva or moth form, webworms can't hurt humans, animals, or healthy plants.
 Although their webs are unsightly in trees, their damage is considered insignificant to established plants because the insect doesn't feed on the leaf veins, plus the leaves are about to fall off anyway.
 But if a young tree is infested, the webworms can sometimes completely defoliate the tree.

 The female can lay over 600 eggs on the underside of leaves.
 After only one week, they'll hatch as fine-haired black or redheads.
 Next, the caterpillars construct a web over the end of the branches, enclosing leaves, and begin to feed.
 The larvae (webworm) can feed for up to 6 weeks, but the webs can remain even after the larvae are gone.

 Here's a tip to determine if the web is new or old.
 If the web is white, it's new.
 If it's tan or brown with no larvae, then it's older.
 Webs can last into the winter before falling out of the trees.

 How do you control webworms?

-A tree and shrub program is a great choice, because you have a trained professional to identify any potential threats or issues.
-As we mentioned above, webworms will not typically destroy a healthy, mature tree.
-However, there is an exception to everything and this is no different.
-If trees are not well established or not healthy, webworms can damage or completely defoliate it.
+A tree and shrub program is a great choice because you have a trained professional to identify potential threats or issues.
+As mentioned, webworms will not typically destroy a healthy, mature tree.
+However, there is an exception to everything, and this is no different.
+Webworms can damage or completely defoliate trees if they are not well established or unhealthy.

 More interesting facts about fall webworms